The Definitive Buying Guide

 Additional heating (Premium tier) Adax NEO wall panel heater Underfloor or AC upgrade at extra cost (G/A) Not published Optional via electric pack Not published Heat pump optional

-Lighting Recessed ceiling LED spotlights (1–1.3m spacing) 2 up/down lights, LED panel or track (G/A); halo or recessed (X1) LED lighting available Not published Not published LED spotlights in ceiling/overhang; extras chargeable
+Lighting Sandringham, Clarence and Buckingham: Recessed ceiling LED spotlights (1–1.3m spacing).
+Heritage & Contemporary: Track lights – 3 spotlights 2 up/down lights, LED panel or track (G/A); halo or recessed (X1) LED lighting available Not published Not published LED spotlights in ceiling/overhang; extras chargeable

 Dimmer switches Premium tier: Dimmer 1-Gang (2-Gang on Buckingham) Not published Not published Not published Bespoke Available as paid add-on